Skip to content

 mkdir -p ~/.local/bin

-# Extract the binary
+# Extract the liwan binary into the install directory

 tar -xzf liwan-x86_64-unknown-linux-musl.tar.gz -C ~/.local/bin liwan